erkundanec/kundan-reads/source/aiml/generative_ai/Genenerative_AI.md

 In contrast, a generative model generates new data instances based on a learned probability distribution derived from existing data.
 Generative models have the capability to create entirely new content.

-![Differences Between Discriminative and Generative Models](img/diff_Disc_Gen.png) *Figure 1: Differences Between Discriminative and Generative Models*
+![Differences Between Discriminative and Generative Models](img/diff_Disc_Gen.png) *Figure 1: Differences Between Discriminative and Generative Models (source - <a href = "https://www.cloudskillsboost.google/course_templates/536" target="_blank">https://www.cloudskillsboost.google/course_templates/536</a>)*

 Consider the illustration above.
 In a discriminative model, the focus is on learning the conditional probability distribution or the probability of output (y) given input (x), enabling it to classify the input as a specific category, such as identifying a dog rather than a cat.
 On the other hand, a generative model learns the joint probability distribution, representing the probability of both input (x) and output (y).
 It can then predict the conditional probability that an input is associated with a particular output, allowing it to generate entirely new instances, such as creating a picture of a dog.